 The Establishment Clause in the US Constitution states, "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof;" The phrase, "shall make no law ... prohibiting the free exercise thereof", ensures the freedom of expression of religion is guaranteed everywhere with no exception.
-The phrase, "shall make no law respecting an establishment of religion", refers to the designation of a particular religion or denomination as the so-called State religion, such as Baptist, Catholic, Judaism, etc. This was to avoid what England had done when it favored the Anglican Church to the detriment and persecution of other denominations.
+The phrase, "shall make no law respecting an establishment of religion", refers to the designation of a particular religion or denomination as the so-called State religion, such as Baptist, Catholic, Judaism, etc. This was to avoid what Great Britain had done when it favored the Anglican Church to the detriment and persecution of other denominations.
 Hundreds of years later, this phrase would be turned around to suppress the freedom of expression of any kind of religion on state property or in business, a direct contradiction of the underlined words used above in the same clause!

-Separation of Church and State was a phrase coined by Thomas Jefferson, referred to as the author of the Declaration of Independence, in a personal letter to a pastor to encourage him that the government (state) would not be encroaching upon the pastor's church beliefs.
+Separation of Church and State was a phrase coined by Thomas Jefferson, who is also referred to as the author of the Declaration of Independence, in a personal letter to a pastor to encourage him that the government (state) would not be encroaching upon the pastor's church beliefs.
 In no way did Jefferson imply that the phrase was intended to justify the purging of the free expression of religion in the state and work place.
 That would be an extreme hypocrisy given the official dependence of the new nation upon God as stated in the Declaration of Independence and a direct contradiction of the Establishment Clause.
-That false use of the phrase would come hundreds of years later.
+That false use of the this phrase would come hundreds of years later.

 *** All abortions must be illegal.***

 *** Marriage must only be between one Man and one Woman.
 All same-sex marriages must be dissolved.***

 *** Laws restricting Prayers or Bibles in any state institution must be reversed or dissolved. ***